Bourbon & Boots Halloween Tricks and Treats Posted by: Aaron Stearns | 0 Comments

 In the often conservative culture of the South (not talking to you, New Orleans), many wait anxiously for the one day a year when anything goes.
-Guys, you wanna wear a dress to the grocery store?
+Guys, you wanna wear a costume to the grocery store?
 Do it!
-Girls, have you been dying to dress like a lady of the night?
-No one will begrudge you your slutty Snow White costume on this one, sacred day … Halloween.
+Ladies, have you been dying to dress like a Disney Princess?
+No one will begrudge you your Snow White costume on this one, sacred day … Halloween.

 In honor of the holiday, here are a few tips from the Bourbon and Boots crew—and some highlights from our reader survey—on how to make the most of this special day.